aws-samples/amazon-mq-workshop/labs/lab-5.md

 </p></details><p/>

-By selecting some of the metrics, e.g. `CpuUtilization`, you can graph the metric for a given time-frame.
+By selecting some of the metrics, e.g. `CpuUtilization`, you can plot the metric for a given time-frame.
 <details><summary>Screenshot</summary><p>

 ![Amazon MQ workshop lab 5 step 4](/images/cloud-watch-Step4.png)